Workers’ Compensation FAQs

 What are the common reasons why workers’ compensation claims are denied?

-The denial letter you receive outlines the reasons why the state denied your claim.
+The denial letter you receive outlines the reasons why workers’ comp denied your claim.
 Here are some of the most common reasons:

 - Timeliness: You did not file your initial claim within the required time frame.